brookinc/swift-linux-vagrant/README.md

 ## What Is It?
 It's an easy (albeit no-frills) way to compile and run [Swift](https://swift.org/documentation/) code on any Mac, Windows, or Linux machine, by creating a Linux virtual machine on your computer, and then installing Swift for Linux on that virtual machine.

-(For an even faster way to run simple Swift code, check out the [IBM Swift Sandbox](https://swift.sandbox.bluemix.net/), which lets you type and evaluate Swift code straight from your web browser. 💻😎)
+(You can also check out the [Online Swift Playground](http://online.swiftplayground.run/), which lets you type and evaluate simple Swift code straight from your web browser. 💻😎)

 ## What Do I Need To Use It?
 It should work on most modern Mac, Windows, and Linux machines.